Jochen Gartz

-Jochen Gartz (born 1 October, 1953) was a German chemist and mycologist who studied psilocybin mushrooms as well as other psychoactive plants.
+Jochen Gartz (born 1 October, 1953 - dead 15 October, 2020) was a German chemist and mycologist, Dr. Habil (Doctor Habilitatus) at the Institute of Biotechnology Leipzig University, who studied psilocybin mushrooms as well as other psychoactive plants.
 He was considered an expert in this field.
 Among other accomplishments, Gartz is known for discovering aeruginascin, which was originally thought to occur exclusively in Inocybe aeruginascens.
 He is also known for theorizing that an entourage effect may occur with the combination of different active alkaloids in psilocybin mushrooms besides just psilocybin and for reporting that baeocystin is active as a psychedelic in humans.

+He also wrote books about hydrogen peroxide as medicine.